 22. Shoes you haven't worn in a couple of years

 Shoes should fit well, feel good, and look good.
 If your shoes are badly worn or stretched-out, no one should wear them.
 Toss them.
 If they can be repaired, set a deadline and have the work done.
 If they were never comfortable, donate them.
 Maybe they'll work for someone else.

 23. Frayed or stained towels and bedding

 Animal shelters are happy to accept donations of old linens.

 If your cosmetics have changed color or consistency, or lost their scent, it's time to get rid of them.
 If they're over a year old, trash them.
-Don't replace what you don't use.
+Why not streamline your makeup routine?
+You won't waste so much if you don't buy so much.

 Check expiration dates, and contact your pharmacy for disposal information.